LunaTechsDev/Luna-multisplash/README.md

-# Luna Case Files
+# Luna Multisplash
 ### Author LunaTechs - Kino
-> An RPGMakerMV/MZ plugin that allows you to create Case File Scene in your game.
+> An RPGMakerMV/MZ plugin that allows you to show multiple splash screens one after another.